theeugenechong/tp/docs/DeveloperGuide.md

 #### Compiling the LaTeX code online
 `createHeader()`, `createEntry()` and `createSummary()` also add the template to an `ArrayList` after performing the text replacement on the template.
 Iterating through the `ArrayList`, these templates are then appended together using `append()`.
-This forms a long `String` which is then sent to the online LaTeX compiler via a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)).
+This forms a long `String` which is then sent to the online LaTeX compiler via a POST request.
 The reply data obtained from the request is used to construct the PDF via the `write()` method of Java's `FileOutputStream` class.

 [⬆️ Back to top](#whats-in-this-developer-guide)